-Our Compensation Committee decided not to award any leveraged stock options to our named executed officers with respect to our fiscal year 2016 performance.
-Moreover, our Compensation Committee did not award to our named executive officers any additional shares of restricted stock in lieu of such option grants as it did, as described below, with respect to fiscal 2015.
+Our Compensation Committee decided not to award any leveraged stock options to our named executed officers with respect to our fiscal year 2017 performance.
+Moreover, our Compensation Committee did not award to our named executive officers any additional shares of restricted stock in lieu of such option grants as it did with respect to fiscal 2015.